axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

 [issues](https://github.com/axa-ch/patterns-library/issues/) filed by
 v1 users.
 Then generalize to distill fewer *fundamental issues* from these, to be addressed in v2.
-3. Within the v2 framework, conduct targeted experiments guided by the outcome of 2.
+3. Within the v2 foundation, conduct targeted experiments guided by the outcome of 2.
 The goal of each experiment is to demonstrate *how to solve* one or more fundamental issues at hand.
 4. Feed back insights from 2. and 3. into *lived best practices* for